binayakdev/Hello-World/README.md

 # Hello-World

-This is a billing system that can handle transaction of a small scale.
+This is a billing system that can handle transactions of small scale.